edwindj/docopt.R/README.md

 docopt.R
 ========

-Docopt for R (transfered to https://github.com/docopt/docopt.R)
+Docopt for R is now part of docopt and can be found at https://github.com/docopt/docopt.R.